vuestorefront/vue-storefront/packages/core/docs/general/key-concepts.md

 One of the main goals of Vue Storefront is to work with almost any platform while using the same API.
 No matter which service you configure as a backend, you will always use the same getters and composables.
-This makes it easy to work with VSF projects on different tech stacks or trying new services without making any heavy investments.
+This makes it easy to work with VSF projects on different tech stacks or to try new services without making any heavy investments.

 Some things are different for each platform, though.
 The main data object of each composable (like `products` in `useProduct`) is **always** a plain response from your platform.
 However, if you use these objects with their dedicated getters (like `productGetters` for `useProduct`), they will always return the data in the same format.